ImageMagick/Usage-Markdown/layers/index.md

 Compostion is the low-level operation that is used to merge two individual images together.
 Almost all layering techniques eventaully devolve down to merging images together two at a time, until only one image is left.

-So lets start by looking at ways of doing low-level composition of image pairs.
+So let's start by looking at ways of doing low-level composition of image pairs.

 ### Using the Composite Command {#composite}

 The traditional method of combining two images together using ImageMagick is though the "`composite`" command.
 This command can only combine only two images at a time, saving the results of each operation into a file.
-This of course does not stop you from using it to layer multiple images, one image at a time...
+This, of course, does not stop you from using it to layer multiple images, one image at a time...

 ~~~
 convert -size 100x100 xc:skyblue composite.gif